-You would think in this modern age that collectively, we would have woken up to what life skills are and would be aware how vital they will be for the survival of our race.
-Life skills arm us with an ability to have a peaceful personality, to use common sense and basic wisdom to solve problems, to peacefully resolve our differences, to be self-regulating and not controlled by emotional impulses and to make intelligent and informed choices.
+Life skills are an extensive range of tools that by themselves help us to function well in life, and collectively when mastered we find ourselves using a wisdom that eludes us in modern day living.
+These skills arm us with an ability to have a peaceful personality, to use common sense to solve problems, to peacefully resolve differences, to be self-regulating and not controlled by emotional impulses and to make intelligent and informed choices.

-Generally speaking, we have poorly developed coping mechanisms, we are easily stressed and will take anything to find relief.
-We are also not learning how to peacefully resolve our differences, build healthty relationships and most people do not know how to be a good influence on children.
-Instead we adopt primitive, survival of the fittest strategies and cycles to deal with our issues.
+Most people have poorly developed coping mechanisms, are easily stressed and will self-medicate to find relief from daily pressures.
+We are also not learning to peacefully resolve our differences, build healthy relationships and nor are most people aware how to be a positive influence on children.
+Instead, we adopt primitive, survival of the fittest behavior patterns to deal with our issues.
 These will be passed on to future generations until we learn how to break destructive cycles.

 It is often said that: “we need to look within” and many believe that meditation will do it.
 We encourage and introduce meditation, although it is only part of the answer.
 Understanding self and knowing how to use our internal skills and abilities equips us with what we need for safer and more peaceful living.

 For most people, understanding what’s going on within them can take a lifetime of unsettling trial and error experiences and endless searching.
-The initial inspiration for Ghoghet came through a series of dreams which was followed by a 26-year adventure to understand how a playful process of fun learning experiences was consistently having a profoundly positive influence on behaviour, attitude and cohesion.
+The initial inspiration for Ghoghet came through a series of dreams which was followed by a 26-year adventure to understand how a playful process of fun learning experiences was consistently having a profoundly positive influence on behavior, attitude, and cohesion.

 - Positive attitudes